On Measures of Biases and Harms in NLP: Documenting Bias Measures

 \item \textit{Bias Metrics}

-This section establishes the most relevant metrics to be used with a dataset to measure bias.
-Beyond the metric explicitly proposed, different groups of metrics, as defined in Section \ref{sec: metrics} can broaden understanding about measured bias. \begin{itemize}[leftmargin=*] \item \textbf{How is the bias metric defined?
-Is there a null hypothesis or normalization recommended for it to be meaningful?} \item \textbf{Is it an absolute or relative evaluation?} Why is it constructed as such?
-Are there trade-offs for different formats of evaluation? \citet{sheng2021societal} and Section \ref{sec: metrics} discuss trade-offs between formulating bias evaluations with different categories of metrics. \item \textbf{Are there alternate or existing metrics this metric can or should be used with?} This question covers the cases where a bias metric may not be enough to measure all desired attributes, either in terms of bias or general task evaluations.
-For example, a bias metric may only cover gender bias or may not account for generated text diversity. \item \textbf{Are the metrics correlated with intrinsic measures of bias (if any) in word representations?} Does it reflect the same bias, or is it exacerbated or dampened? \item \textbf{Are there other existing datasets or metrics to evaluate bias for the same task?} How does an evaluation using one metric correlate with another using a different metric?
-Does the sentence structure, sourcing method or other feature differ between the datasets?
-Does this measure rely on superior performance on the other datasets?
-Can the metric be combined with the other datasets for a better approximation of bias? \item \textbf{Can the metric imply an absolute absence of bias in a specific task or model?} Also, is there a comparison required for correct assessment of bias? \end{itemize} \end{enumerate} We present example answers to these questions using specific bias measures in Appendix \ref{sec:appendix}.
+This section presents documentation questions for metrics that are used with datasets to measure bias.
+Specific definitions and comparisons can broaden understanding about the measured biases. \begin{itemize}[leftmargin=*] \item \textbf{How is the bias metric defined?
+Is there a null hypothesis or normalization recommended for it to be meaningful?} \item \textbf{Is it an absolute or relative evaluation?} \citet{sheng2021societal} describe absolute score evaluations as those that ``use an accumulated score to summarize inequalities between demographics, whereas relative evaluations explicitly report inequalities between all demographics.''
+Absolute scores offer more simplicity, and relative scores offer more flexibility in alignment with normative harms.
+Through this question, we hope to understand the motivation behind the evaluation format. \item \textbf{Are there alternate or existing metrics this metric can or should be used with?} This question covers the cases where a bias metric may not be enough to measure all desired metric attributes, either in terms of bias or general task evaluations. \item \textbf{Are there other existing datasets or metrics to evaluate bias for the same task?} How does an evaluation using one metric correlate with another using a different metric?
+Note that high correlation between measures do not necessarily imply meaningful or useful measures.
+Additionally, does the sentence structure, sourcing method, or other feature differ between the datasets? \item \textbf{Can the metric imply an absolute absence of bias in a specific task or model?} Are there other measurements needed for a complete assessment of bias?
+Is a complete assessment possible? \end{itemize} \end{enumerate}